 The Beckman Institute is the home of collaborative research on a variety of topics related to science and technology.
 It offers space, core research facilities and staff support for administrative tasks such as proposal development, grant processing, visa processing, IT support, and more.
 Faculty members thrive on bringing together different disciplines to create new ideas.

 The process for Beckman Institute faculty appointments

-Are you a University of Illinois faculty member interested in joining Beckman?
+Are you a UIUC faculty member interested in joining Beckman?

 - Be invited by one of your faculty collaborators

-The Beckman Institute director will ask Beckman's Executive Committee if you are a good fit.
 Then, the director will ask your unit head for approval.
-The director then offers you a a zero-time, unpaid, renewable annual appointment.
+The director then will offer you a a zero-time, unpaid, renewable annual appointment.
 Once you accept the offer, you’re in!